tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 ### Conditional

-The First Conditional: `If + simple present, will + base verb (simple future tense)`:
+- The First Conditional: `If + simple present, will + base verb (simple future tense)`:

-- If he sees me again, he **will take** it back.
+  * If he sees me again, he **will take** it back.

-The Second Conditional: `If + simple past, modal + base verb`.
+- The Second Conditional: `If + simple past, modal + base verb`.
 Thường dùng `would/could` as the modal verb.

-- If I were you, I wouldn't wait to study for the test.
+  * If I were you, I wouldn't wait to study for the test.
-- If I had a million dollars, I could afford a bigger house.
+  * If I had a million dollars, I could afford a bigger house.

 The Third Conditional: `If + past perfect, modal + present perfect`:

 - If it had rained last week, the plants would not have died.
 - If I **had finished** college, I would have become a doctor.
 - It wasn’t me — I wouldn’t have done this.

+The **past subjunctive** (giả định quá khứ) is a verb form, most notably using `were` instead of `was`, to express hypothetical, unreal, or contrary-to-fact situations in the present, future, or past.
+It is most commonly triggered by expressions like "if," "wish," and "as if" to describe wishes, unreal conditions, and situations that are not actually true.
+For example, in the sentence "I wish I were taller," the use of "were" signals that the speaker is not actually taller but wishes they were.
+**Indicative** là câu chỉ định (facts).

 ## Conjunctions